raffomania/htmf/README.md

 - 🦀 [html-rs](https://github.com/ancos2505/html-rs) has a more verbose API than this crate, and uses the builder pattern
 - 🦀 [html-builder](https://github.com/asayers/html-builder) uses the `writeln!` macro to build HTML in a string buffer
 - 🦀 [build_html](https://github.com/skubalj/build_html) has a slightly more verbose API than this crate, and uses the builder pattern
+- [leptos' view builder](https://book.leptos.dev/view/builder.html#no-macros-the-view-builder-syntax) has heavily inspired the API of this crate, but has a much wider scope than just rendering HTML